 At the moment her call came in, I was sitting in the airport parking lot waiting to pick up my parents.
 I was in the middle of eating my lunch, a sandwich from Subway and a Diet Coke (classy, I know).

-My doctor said she did not know much about celiac disease except that it requires strict adherence to a gluten-free diet.
 She told me to seek out a GI specialist and nutrition expert.
 She also recommended that I stop eating gluten immediately.
-(Yes, I tossed the rest of that Subway sandwich.)
+(Yes, I tossed the rest of that Subway sandwich in the trash.)

 The Official Celiac Disease Diagnosis